franko/gsl-shell/doc/user-manual/gdt.rst

 The linear model function :func:`gdt.lm` is a generic function to perform a linear least square fit based on a linear model description.

 It does return a special type of object that store the result of the fit.
-The fit object can be used to print a summary of performing other operations like evaluating the predicted values.
-See the section about the :ref:`fit objects <gdt-fit-obj>` for more informations.
+The fit object can be used to print a summary or performing other operations like evaluating the predicted values.
+The details about the fit objects are given in the :ref:`fit objects <gdt-fit-obj>` specific section.

 The linear fit is performed accordingly to the model string.
 This latter should be of the form: